How to Screen a Rental Applicant Who Doesn't Provide an SSN

 Most landlords believe an SSN is required to do a property background check.
 However, landlords have access to plenty of resources for landlords to screen tenants without an SSN.

-It’s still worth mentioning that it’s a good idea to ask for a social security number as that can be an added layer to verify someone’s identity.
+It’s still worth mentioning that asking for a social security number is a good idea, as that can be an added layer to verify someone’s identity.
 It’s nearly impossible to fake one.
-However, if you have an otherwise great tenant, don’t let that be the reason you turned them down.
+However, if you have an otherwise great tenant, don’t let that be why you turned them down.

 Pull Consumer Reports Without a Social Security Number

-In general, you can use tenant screening services to pull consumer reports with just a full name, date of birth, and address.
+In general, you can use tenant screening services to pull consumer reports with just a name, address, and date of birth.
 You can have these screening services pull information such as:

 • Eviction history